stijnruiter/NumericalMath/README.md

-# Numerical Analysis from scratch
+# Numerical Mathematics from scratch

-This repository is my implementation of some basic numerical analysis topics written in C#/.NET.
+This repository is my implementation of numerical analysis procedures purely written in C# using .NET Core 8.
+I intend to only use .NET Core as a dependency, and write all computational mathematics procedures from scratch.
+I will use benchmark tools for optimization purposes.
-I intend to not use any libraries to start with, thus I do intend to write the Linear Algebra functionality on my own as well.

-I know that there are various libraries out there, that will most likely do a much better job at executing all the necessary computations, but now I am forced to learn some more aspects of the computational mathematics field.
+The main goal of this project is to learn more about the .NET functionalities for computational mathematics as well as scientific computing algorithms.

 ## Implemented

+### Linear Algebra
 - Dense Column/Row vector data structure
-	- Underlying array data structure
+	- Use INumber\<T\> interface
-- Dense Matrix data structure (row-major only)
+- Dense Matrix data structure (both row-major and column major storage)
-	- Jagged array of arrays, for more flexibility down the line compared to [,] arrays
 - Some simple matrix vector arithmetics (nothing optimized)
 	- Operators for scalar/vector/matrix arithmetics
-- _LU_ factorization (Doolittle method with and without partial pivoting)
+- _LU_ factorization (with partial pivoting)
+	- Use SIMD instructions to speed up larger systems.
+[Results](Benchmarks/MatrixOptimization.cs)
-- Solving the system **Ax=b** and **AX=B** using LU factorization
+- Solving the system **Ax=b** and **AX=B**
-- Determinant and inverse of matrix, using the LU factorization
+- Determinant and inverse of matrix

-- First two approximation of Ordinary Differential Equations (ODE) using the Finite Difference Method (as unit tests)
-	- Poisson's equation
-	- Helmholtz equation
+### Geometry
+- Incremental Delaunay triangulation

 ## Roadmap

-### Numerics
+### General

 - Rational numbers
 - Derivatives